 We may not have seen it ALL, but we’ve seen a lot and we’re confident that we can help you make thoughtful financial planning decisions in the most difficult of circumstances.
 Sometimes the process includes just you or you and your spouse – every situation is different.
 And for the record, “prenup” is not a bad word…

-We will work closely with your attorney to make sure your assets are structured according to your wishes and that you’re as prepared for the unexpected as you can be.
+We will work closely with your attorney to make sure your assets are structured according to your wishes and that you’re as prepared as you can be.

 Selling a Business